Thanks for taking the time to visit my Just Giving page.

 This is my motivation to do what I’m doing, to raise awareness and send a message out to EVERYONE that help is available and it is not a sign of weakness or something to be afraid of.

-In recent years, I have been busy climbing a few mountains and with my passion for adventure it’s taken me on expeditions from Mount Kilimanjaro to the Himalaya.
+In recent years, I have been busy climbing a few mountains and with my passion for adventure it’s taken me on expeditions from Mount Kilimanjaro to the Himalaya and it’s changed my life.

-In April 2019, I will be heading to Mount Everest which stands at a staggering 8,848 meters or the cruising height of a jet liner.
+Mount Everest is a staggering 8,848 meters or the cruising height of a jet liner.

-I will be living at extreme altitude with a need to rely on supplementary oxygen in what is known as the ‘Death Zone’ that exists above 8,000 metres.
+I am living at extreme altitude and I will need to rely on supplementary oxygen in an area known as the ‘Death Zone’ that exists above 8,000 metres where the human body is not designed to survive.

 Coping with inhospitable and freezing conditions, I will be on Everest for 8 weeks whilst I acclimatise on my way up.

-In the coming months, I will be training hard and reaching out to as many people as I can including the Emergency Services to make this expedition count for something.
+I have been training hard and reaching out to as many people as I can including the Emergency Services to make this expedition count for something.

 Thank you very much and cheers for all of your support.